Suva-India/FizzBuzz/README.md

 ## Installing FizzBuzz

-To install FizzBuzz, follow these steps:
+To install FizzBuzz, follow the below steps:

-In you favourite terminal and OS run the below commands:
+In your favourite terminal and OS, run the below commands:

 1. git clone https://github.com/Suva-India/FizzBuzz.git
 2. cd FizzBuzz